inetrg/RIOT-Giveaway/README.md

 to compile the code and `dfu-util` for flashing.
 Optionally, Python 3 with the `pyserial` package is needed to access RIOT shell on the board connected via an USB-to-UART adapter.
-RIOT offers a fully prepared virtual machine to begin with.
-Just follow these steps:
+RIOT offers a fully prepared virtual machine to begin with, just follow these steps:

 * Install [git], [Vagrant], and [VirtualBox] on your computer, you'll find install packages for Windows and macOS on referenced websites.
 If you're using